Lawyers are ready to help during these stressful times. Schedule your consultation >

 You have several options available to you if you believe a debt collector has violated the law.
 You can report any alleged violations to your state’s Attorney General’s office or to the Federal Trade Commission.
 Either office can help you determine if the actions that you describe by the debt collector are against the law and will allow you to file a complaint against a debt collector.

 You also have the right to sue a debt collector in court for alleged violations of the Act.
 You can do this individually or as part of a class action group against a particular debt collector.
-Find experienced local creditors rights attorney to discuss your specific legal situation.
+Find experienced from our directory to discuss your specific legal situation.

 Enter your location below to get connected with a qualified Creditors Rights attorney today.